On Chris Scheidies

 We bought groceries every few days in small amounts as we had money.
 Now 40k was not NEAR the kind of money I was accustomed to making and is certainly not enough to raise a family, but I am still proud of that number.
 Just imagine being dropped in a city where you know no one and have ZERO resources and go make a living.
 Try it, I dare you.
 Do it with a rent payment and a family to feed.
 It took years off my life, but it really changed my perspective about life and the system in general.

-On Finding Solid Footing
+On Rock Solid

 At certain times in my life, there seems to be moments of decisions or turning points.
 I'm a fourth year Bible college student working toward my B.A. in Applied Linguistics: TESOL.
 After this I will have one semester left before graduating.
 But can I share that I question where it's all heading?